Sampling#

 Aliasing is the effect that result from a two small sample rate by which different signals become indistinguishable to each other.

 In the example above we can observe aliasing.
 We can see that a sample rate of 1 Hz is too low to capture \(y(t) = \sin(2\pi \cdot f \cdot t)\) for \(f = 2, 3, 6\) Hz.
-All these sine waves appear to be a sine wave of 1 Hz.
+All these sine waves could also appear to as a sine wave of 1 Hz.
 They are indistinguishable if we use a sample rate that low.

 ../../../_images/67e6a2be3d7c44ec0b104a98c7869cc85fc03c36493de1ba8e0495d9f0c76d00.png